ROCm/ROCm/docs/how-to/rocm-for-ai/inference/vllm-benchmark.rst

 * `PyTorch 2.7.0 (2.7.0a0+git3a58512) <https://github.com/pytorch/pytorch>`_

-With this Docker image, you can quickly validate the expected inference performance numbers on the MI300X accelerator.
+With this Docker image, you can quickly validate the expected inference performance numbers for the MI300X accelerator.
 This topic also provides tips on optimizing performance with popular AI models.
-See the lists of :ref:`available models for MAD-integrated benchmarking <vllm-benchmark-mad-models>` and :ref:`standalone benchmarking <vllm-benchmark-standalone-options>`.
+FOr more information, see the lists of :ref:`available models for MAD-integrated benchmarking <vllm-benchmark-mad-models>` and :ref:`standalone benchmarking <vllm-benchmark-standalone-options>`.